-Earning a median pay of $134,730 per year as of 2016, architectural and engineering managers are tasked to plan and fulfill those plans and achieve goals in the company or organization they work for.
+Earning an annual salary of $159,920 per year, architectural and engineering managers are tasked to plan and fulfill those plans and achieve goals in the company or organization they work for.

-To be an architectural and engineering manager, the candidate must hold a bachelor’s degree at minimum.
-Above all the educational attainment, work experience in the field is a crucial requirement.
+To be an architectural and engineering manager, the candidate must hold a bachelor’s degree at a minimum.
+Above all educational attainment, work experience in the field is a crucial requirement.

-Research shows that demand for architectural and engineering managers is estimated to rise by 6% within the years 2016 and 2026.
+Research shows that demand for architectural and engineering managers is estimated to rise by 4% between the years 2022 and 2032.

 Airline and Commercial Pilot